mosse-security/mcsi-library/docs/ways-of-working/critical-reading.md

 ## Phase 2: Read & Analyze

-> "Analyze text like you would reverse engineering malware: systematically and without compromise." - Benjamin Mossé
+> "Analyze text like you would reverse engineer malware: systematically and without compromise." - Benjamin Mossé

 ### Note Taking Software